 Note: Some purists say a gumbo must have okra in it.
 Afterall, the word “gumbo” comes from the African word “quingombo,” and the Cajun French word “gombo” means okra.
-I grew up with okra in my gumbo, but since my wife and kids don’t like it, I usually don’t add it anymore.
-But if you do want to add okra, here’s what you do.
-Slice it, then add it for the last hour of cooking.
-Okra is primarily a thickening agent, so if you’re going to use it you might want to cut down just a bit on your roux.
+I grew up with okra in my gumbo, but since my wife and kids don’t particularly care for it, I don’t always include it.

 A good gumbo dinner is never complete without potato salad (simple cajun style, not the kind with all the crunchy stuff) and a loaf of french bread.
 Here’s my wife’s recipe for making Cajun potato salad, which she learned from my mother.